Category

 6. Enclosing the Home

 Enclosing your home marks the halfway point of the build.
-During the enclosing phase, your new home is fitted with its roofing, insulation, external cladding, windows, doors and gutters.
+During the enclosing phase, your new home is fitted with its roofing, insulation, external cladding, windows and external doors.
 The aim here is to make the home secure and weatherproof before the interior fit out takes place.

-At this stage your trades will also rough-in electrical, plumbing and HVAC services while they have access to wall and ceiling cavities.
+At this stage, rough-in electrical and plumbing services can be completed while they have access to wall and ceiling cavities.

 7. Completing Fixings

 Once your home is secure, your trades can move onto the interior and complete the fixing stage.
-During fixing, your builder completes major details like wall and ceiling cladding, and they’ll install features like skirting boards, cornices, doors and cabinetry.
-They’ll also complete the installation of the electrical, plumbing and HVAC services that were roughed-in earlier.
+During fixing, your builder reviews major details like wall and ceiling cladding, and they’ll install features like skirting boards, cornices, doors and cabinetry.
+They’ll also complete the installation of the electrical and plumbing services that were roughed-in earlier.

 Lots of work goes into completing a home and adding finishing touches such as stairs, appliances, kitchen equipment and custom features.
 The fixing stage is often one of the longest phases of your knock down rebuild.